-It’s November, and that could only mean one thing – the holiday season is here.
-This means hot chocolate, Christmas decorations and Mariah Carey’s ‘All I Want for Christmas is You’ around every corner.
+Now that Halloween is over, the holiday season is upon us!
+This means hot chocolate, decorations, and Mariah Carey’s ‘All I Want for Christmas is You’ around every corner.
 The holiday season also means spreading joy and giving back to the community.
-Here are some not-for-profit organizations and holiday campaigns in Edmonton looking for volunteers.

 Providing care, and counselling services for men, women and youth across Alberta, Hope Mission volunteers are needed to help sort donations, work with youth, assist in overnight shelters and assist with their daily meal service.
 For more information about their special holiday dates, visit the Hope Mission website.